 My idiot manager was annoying, but he was the least of my troubles.

-When my wife sent me photos of my son working in the pretend bank at the local library, and specifically in the pretend drive thru, it sent shivers down my spine.
+When my wife sent me photos of my son working at the pretend bank in the local library, specifically in the pretend drive-thru, it sent shivers down my spine.

 Rightfully so.